This site uses affiliate links and I may earn a small commission when you use my links and make a purchase, at no extra cost to you.

 Each airline has different rules and regulations for the size and weight limit for each of these kinds of bags.
 Make sure to check your airline’s specific requirements for luggage before you decide what to pack in carry on vs checked bags.

 Most airlines will also charge you to check a bag.
-For that reason, it pays to plan ahead of time in terms of how you’re going to pack.
+For that reason, it pays to plan ahead of time to avoid overpacking, and decide how you’re going to pack.

 So how to you know what to pack in carry on vs checked bags?
-Start by gathering a list of all your travel essentials.
+Start by checking out how many outfits to pack for your trip, as well as my list of the best travel essentials for women.
 Let’s walk through what you should pack in each item.

 What to Pack in Your Personal Item When Flying